What causes heartburn

 When you eat too fast, you are not giving the saliva enough time and surface exposure to properly pre-digest the food.
 This results in unprocessed carbohydrates entering the stomach, rendering indigestion once again.
 As usual, the indigested food ferments, creating bloating and heartburns as the stomach tries to expel the food back into the mouth for rechewing.
 The best way to avoid heartburns is to not stress your stomach.
 This can be done by properly chewing.
 Take your time when eating, chew until the food becomes near liquid.

 The importance of digestive health cannot be overstated.
 It is the core of your vitality and immune system.
 A person with a healthy stomach is a rich man or woman.
 To sum it all, let's recap the healthy digestive practices: 1) Never eat until you’re full.
 2) Do not drink a lot of water with your meals, only a few sips.
 3) Chew your food well and slowly, take your time.

 For you health nuts interested in further boosting your digestive health, I recommend a small book called Talks about People’s Stomach.
 This work is a masterpiece.
-If you found this article useful, please subscribe, I put new articles out all the time.
+If you found this article useful, please support me by subscribing.
+I put out empowering information all the time.